CURE: Privacy-Preserving Split Learning Done Right: Conclusion

 \section{Conclusion}

-We presented \sys, a novel and efficient privacy-preserving split learning framework that offers substantial improvements over previous methods. \sys is the first framework that encrypts only the server-side parameters, enabling secure outsourcing of storage and computational tasks from the client while ensuring the confidentiality of labels and optionally data samples.
-This approach effectively mitigates reconstruction attacks.
+We introduced \sys, an efficient privacy-preserving split-learning framework for a single-client, single-server setting that encrypts only server-side parameters.
+This design securely offloads storage and computation while preserving label confidentiality and, optionally, data privacy.
 By relying on our proposed packing strategies, \sys further enhances performance and outperforms fully encrypted training methods while achieving accuracy levels on par with both baseline and fully encrypted approaches.
-In conclusion, \sys not only enhances data security through encrypted server-side computations but also demonstrates practicality and broad applicability across diverse training scenarios and complex network architectures.